Record of Outperformance

 Research has consistently found that investment trusts have on average outperformed open-ended funds and unit trusts over the long-term.

-Before the Retail Distribution Review (RDR) in 2012, open-ended funds were able to pay trail commissions to advisers (IFAs) for recommending their products.
-Given that most IFAs relied heavily on commission-based remuneration, this created a strong incentive to prioritise open-ended funds over other investment vehicles, such as investment trusts.
+Before the Retail Distribution Review (RDR) in 2012, open-ended funds were able to pay trail commissions to financial advisers for recommending their products.
+Given that most advisers relied heavily on commission-based remuneration, this created a strong incentive to prioritise open-ended funds over investment trusts.

-Since the introduction of the RDR, which eliminated commission payments, there is no longer a financial disincentive for IFAs to recommend investment trusts.
-However, the structural bias in favour of open-ended funds persists, particularly within the advice market.
-This is despite the clear structural advantages that investment trusts offer, which are well-documented and supported.
+Since the introduction of the RDR, which eliminated commission payments, there is no longer a financial disincentive for advisers to recommend investment trusts.
+However, a structural bias in favour of open-ended funds persists, particularly within the advice market, despite the clear and well-documented advantages that investment trusts offer.

-Ironically, many IFAs personally invest in investment trusts but still choose not to recommend them to their clients.
+Ironically, many advisers personally invest in investment trusts whilst continuing to recommend open-ended funds to their clients.

-At B&G, we align our interests with those of our clients by investing in our own portfolios – demonstrating that we truly ‘eat our own cooking’ and have ‘skin in the game.’
+At B&G, we align our interests with those of our clients by investing in our own portfolios.
+We truly practice what we preach.

 Why Now?